What you can in fact see in the sky

 People tend to associate the moon with the night.
 But the moon is only up half the time the sun is down.
 On the other hand, it is possible in some cases to see the moon in daylight.
 If the moon is at least a quarter it is also visible when the sun is up.
 Otherwise, it shines too weakly for us to discern it.
 Still the movements of the moon could already be documented by early state societies.
 This eventually led to them being able to predict solar eclipses.
 By then it was clear solar eclipses are caused by the moon passing in front of the sun.
 Those denying this today know too little about the movements of the moon.

-At least some flat-earthers denies that moonlight is reflected sunlight.
+At least some flat-earthers deny that moonlight is reflected sunlight.
 They claim moonlight cools while sunlight heats.
 Therefore, they would be essentially different.
 It seems to require magical thinking for one to believe something like that.
 To me it appears completely plausible that moonlight is sunlight reflected on what in principle is a dark grey rock.
 Such light is not bright enough to cause any noticeable temperature increase.
 In contrast, nights with moonlight are colder because they have less cloud cover.
 Clear nights are cold nights regardless if the moon is visible or not.

 In addition, the stars move over the sky during the night too.
 North of the equator they look like they revolve around a point near Polaris.
 South of the equator they look like they revolve around a point having no bright stars nearby.
 If one is close to the equator, it looks like they revolve around two points.
-I don’t know how near the equator one need to be for this.
+I don’t know how near the equator one needs to be for this.
 Anyway, this means stars also rise and set.
 Moreover, there is a difference in what stars one can see at different times of the year.
 Certainly, there are constellations one can see at entirely different times of the year.
 However, this does not mean all constellations particularly not near the equator.
 If one is on the very equator all stars one can see are replaced over half a year.

 Interestingly, it was the differences in background stars which established the idea of a round Earth.
 This was Aristoteles’ argument for the Earth being round.
 There being differences in which stars one sees at different latitudes.
 Even the difference between Giza and Thessaloniki must have been noticeable to sailors.
 So the Greeks developed a method for finding out one’s latitude based on the height of certain stars.
 Methods developed from it can still be used today.
 But they are not needed as often anymore.